Aditya7210/Mini_Projects-Analysing_Crime_rate_in_Los_Angel/README.md

 1. Which hour has the highest frequency of crimes?
 2. Which area has the largest frequency of night crimes (crimes committed between 10pm and 3:59am)?
 3. Identify the number of crimes committed against victims of different age groups.

+**Credit** --- I thank *DataCamp* to provide me with the necessary resources to complete this project